brson/docs/sql/mysql-compatibility.md

 ### Transaction model

 TiDB implements an optimistic transaction model.
-Unlike MySQL, which uses row-level locking to avoid write conflict, in TiDB, the write conflict is checked only in the `commit` process during the execution of the statements like `Update`, `Insert`, `Delete`, and so on.
+Unlike MySQL, which uses row-level locking to avoid write conflict, in TiDB, the write conflict is checked only in the `commit` process during the execution of statements like `Update`, `Insert`, `Delete`, and so on.

 Similarly, functions such as `GET_LOCK()` and `RELEASE_LOCK()` and statements such as `SELECT ..
 FOR UPDATE` do not work in the same way as in MySQL.

-**Note:** On the business side, remember to check the returned results of `commit` because even there is no error in the execution, there might be errors in the `commit` process.
+**Note:** On the application side, remember to check the returned results of `commit` because even if there is no error in the execution, there might be errors in the `commit` process.

 ### Large transactions